Need Help? Give us a call.

 1 (800) 345-3452

-Business owners have a lot on their mind, so until the task becomes relevant, they’re not exactly spending free time wondering how to create an invoice.
+Business owners have a lot on their mind, so until the task becomes relevant, we’re sure you aren’t exactly spending free time wondering how to create an invoice.
 And, even then, for a small business owner using accounting or billing software, the purpose and importance of writing an invoice might not be clear.
 After all, isn’t creating an invoice just a formality?

-Actually, writing an invoice, structuring it properly, and including the correct information can have a dramatic impact on your business’s cash flow.
-(Now you’re listening, eh?)
+The truth is, writing an invoice, structuring it properly, and including the correct information can have a dramatic impact on your business’s cash flow and the ease of your business operations.
 Whether you use an accounting or billing program, a formatted spreadsheet, or a Word document when creating an invoice, you want to make sure the correct components are included.

-What is the purpose of an invoice, and why is it such an important business accounting document?
+So what is the purpose of an invoice, and why is it such an important business accounting document?
 How do you create an invoice perfectly for your business to make sure you get paid as quickly as possible?
-Here’s what you need to learn about this important document and its impact on your business.
+Here’s what you need to know about this important document and its potential impact on your business.
+(If you’re short on time, below you’ll find our favorite free sources to create an invoice online.
+You’ll get more info on each of these sources further down.)

-Turns out that creating an invoice isn’t just an archaic formality.
-An invoice is used to convey lots of vital pieces of info to your customer or client:
+First things first: it is important you know that the formula on how to create an invoice isn’t just an archaic formality.
+An invoice is used to convey lots and lots of vital pieces of information to your customer or client.
+Examples of this information include:

-So, if you provide products or services to other businesses, these businesses will very likely require that you create an invoice and send it over to them before they’ll pay you.
-Just like you might from them.
+If you provide products or services to other businesses, these businesses will very likely require that you create an invoice and send it over to them before they’ll pay you.
+Just like you might and most likely require it them.

 Writing an invoice is the first step in the accounts receivable process.
 If you’re using an accounting or billing software to create your invoices, creating the invoice will automatically post the amount of the sale to the correct general ledger accounts.
 You can then track the total amount each customer owes to you to make sure you receive all your payments.

 What should you include when you’re writing an invoice?
-At a minimum, your invoices should include the following information:
+While there are certainly some differences from invoice to invoice, at a minimum, your invoices should include the following information:

 Some of this information may include:

-Make sure you understand your customers’ billing requirements before submitting an invoice so that you don’t risk having your invoice rejected.
+Make sure you understand your customers’ billing requirements before creating and submitting an invoice so that you don’t risk having your invoice rejected.
 Often, incorrect invoices are not addressed immediately by the client, and once they are you addressed, you might have to reset the clock on the payment terms—further hampering your cash flow.
+Do everything you can to make sure there is no room for questions.
+You don’t want a delayed payment to cause you to miss paying one of your own bills!

 If you use billing or accounting software, you likely have a number of invoice templates to choose from right within the software.
-Often, you can adjust these templates to include specific information.
+While you can create an invoice from scratch, there are so many wonderful templates out there that there really isn’t a good reason not to use one.
+A template will give you everything you need to know if you’re questioning how to create an invoice.
+In most cases, you can adjust these templates to include specific information, so they cover any needs you might have.

 If you adjust an existing template, take the time to make sure all the information boxes align and that all details fit within the boxes.
 Include your logo as well.
 The end goal is to produce a professional-looking invoice that is easy for your customer or client to read and understand.